atomanyih/analog-synth/LOG.md

 optimization seems to be a bit of a crap shoot. sometimes it stays above 50fps all the time, other times it just hangs out lower even if I haven't changed anything

+something to check out: retrieving waveform on each render is ? -- seemed to lose a few fps there

 #### types
 I miss elm types with switch statements

+#### lfo phase modulation
+some sort of stateful model is needed which is annoying

+oh wait all my frequencies are in 1/ms damn